apryakhin/legion.stanford.edu/tutorial05.md

 Having covered the initial components for constructing a Legion DAXPY application, we can now describe the overall structure of the application.
-Lines 21-29 handle command line arguments and allow programmers to deviate from the default number of elements by passing a "-n" flag with the new number of elements to use when creating our index space.
-The application then creates the index space, field spaces, and logical regions (lines 31-48).
-The fields for each of the two field spaces are allocated in lines 36-39 and 43-45.
+Lines 20-28 handle command line arguments and allow programmers to deviate from the default number of elements by passing a `-n` flag with the new number of elements to use when creating our index space.
+The application then creates the index space, field spaces, and logical regions (lines 31-47).
+The fields for each of the two field spaces are allocated in lines 35-38 and 42-44.

-After the primary resources for DAXPY are setup, we first map a physical instance of input region by performing an inline mapping (lines 50-56).
-Using the physical instance that is created we create accessors for both of the fields in the `input_lr` logical region (lines 58-61)and iterate over all the points in the index space to initialize all entries for both fields with random numbers (lines 63-66).
+After the primary resources for DAXPY have been set up, we first map a physical instance of input region by performing an inline mapping (lines 49-55).
+Using the physical instance that is created we create accessors for both of the fields in the `input_lr` logical region (lines 57-58) and iterate over all the points in the index space to initialize all entries for both fields with random numbers (lines 60-64).

-Having all the necessary data in the input logical region, we then map the output logical region using another inline mapping (lines 68-72) and then create a region accessor (lines 74-75, note we do not explicitly wait for the `RegionAccessor` but instead wait for the runtime to do it for us when creating the accessor).
+Having all the necessary data in the input logical region, we then map the output logical region using another inline mapping (lines 66-70) and then create a region accessor (lines 74, note we do not explicitly wait for the `FieldAccessor` but instead wait for the runtime to do it for us when creating the accessor).
 Having mapping physical instances of both logical regions, we then perform the DAXPY computation using a single iterator over the single index space used to create both logical regions
-(lines 78-83).
+(lines 77-78).

 When the DAXPY computation is complete, we then unmap the `PhysicalRegion` for the output logical region and remap it using a new inline mapping
-(lines 88-91) to illustrate changing the mapping privileges from `WRITE_DISCARD` to `READ_ONLY`.
+(lines 82-85) to illustrate changing the mapping privileges from `WRITE_DISCARD` to `READ_ONLY`.
-Note that because we performed a new inline mapping instead of calling `remap_region` we had to create a new `RegionAccessor` since it was possible we received a new physical instance
+Note that because we performed a new inline mapping instead of calling `remap_region` we had to create a new `FieldAccessor` since it was possible we received a new physical instance
-(line 91).
+(line 87).
 We then check the results of our
-DAXPY computation to make sure they are correct and report the result (lines 93-103).
-Finally, we clean up our resources (lines 107-111).
+DAXPY computation to make sure they are correct and report the result (lines 89-100).
+Finally, we clean up our resources (lines 102-106).

 Next Example: [Privileges](/tutorial/privileges.html)
 Previous Example: [Logical Regions](/tutorial/logical_regions.html)